pomerium/documentation/content/docs/guides/kubernetes.md

 You should be prompted to login and see the resulting cluster info.

 [kubernetes]: https://kubernetes.io
-[pomerium-cli]: /docs/overview/releases#pomerium-cli
+[pomerium-cli]: /docs/releases/pomerium-cli
-[Pomerium using Helm]: /docs/guides/helm
+[pomerium using helm]: /docs/guides/helm